plewis/loradML/README.md

 I will talk about the settings `trainingfrac` and `coverage` after explaining the `colspec` entries.

 The LoRaD method requires all parameters to be unconstrained (i.e. their support should be the entire real line), so we need to tell loradML what the support is for each parameter in the model so that it can transform those that are constrained (for example, tree length is constrained to the positive half of the real line).
 There are 36 `colspec` entries, one for each column in the `paramfile`.
-Each `colspec` entry comprises a column index (starting at 1 for the first column in the file) followed (after some whitespace) by a column type and then (after more whitespace) by a label.
+Each `colspec` entry comprises a column type and a label separated by whitespace.
+Note that there should be one `colspec` entry for every column and the order of `colspec` entries should match the ordering of the columns.

 The column type should be one of these values: